JOHN NEVIN snr and family

 The Ratio of Convicts to Free Settlers in Tasmania 1818-1857

-On their arrival, 10 year old Thomas Nevin joined the small population of free settlers numbering 44,340 in the December 1852 Census.
+On their arrival at Hobart in July 1852, 10 year old Thomas Nevin joined the small population of free settlers numbering 44,340 in the December 1852 Census.
 The convict population numbered 19,105 or 30% of the total census for that year.
 But by 1857, only five years later, with the cessation of transportation to Van Diemen’s Land in 1853, the convict population dwindled to just 3,008 or 3.7% of the island’s population.
-The numbers recorded for the Aboriginal population – estimates of 7000 in 1818 to 15 in 1857 (presented here “without bias”) – speak clearly of genocide.
+The numbers recorded for the Aboriginal population – estimates of 7000 in 1818 to 15 in 1857 – speak clearly of genocide.

-See this complete list of convicts arriving on the Fairlie 1852, compiled by the State Library of Queensland from British Home Office (HO) records which are available on microfilm as part of the Australian Joint Copying Project,online here at source.
+The complete list of convicts arriving on the Fairlie 1852 was compiled by the State Library of Queensland from British Home Office (HO) records, available on microfilm as part of the Australian Joint Copying Project online here at source.

 The Parkhurst Boys 1852

-This information is copied verbatim from the website Convict Central: www.convictcentral.com
+This information is copied verbatim from the website Convicts Central (formerly online):

 “Fairlie – arrived in TAS in 1852